Mezo-hx/MonoGame.ImGuiNet/README.md

 ![Monogame.ImGuiNet Logo](Images/ReadMeBanner.png)

-**MonoGame.ImGuiNet** is a feature-rich extension of ImGuiNet, enhanced with a set of additional components designed exclusively for MonoGame.
+**MonoGame.ImGuiNet** is a feature-rich extension of ImGuiNet, enhanced with a set of additional components designed exclusively for MonoGame (Which should work for XNA/FNA as well!).
 We give full credit to the creators of ImGuiNet for their excellent work.

 ## Getting Started